-If your product key is not associated with a User Account on our web site, the Create Chief Architect Account dialog will open next.
-So that you can take full advantage of our online resources, click the Register License button and take a moment to associate your software license with a User Account on our web site.
-See "Creating a Chief Architect Account" on page 14.
+If your product key is not associated with a User Account on our website, the Create Chief Architect Account dialog will open next.
+So that you can take full advantage of our online resources, click the Register License button and take a moment to associate your software license with a User Account on our website.